IgniteUI/igniteui-blazor-examples/README.md

 ## Running Individual Sample

-Note, as of 2022, this repo is targeting .NET 6.0 and Visual Studio 2022.
-VS 2019 does not support .NET 6.0.
+Note, this repo is targeting .NET 8.0 and Visual Studio 2022.
+VS 2019 does not support .NET 8.0.

 - check out the **master** branch